 The Company tests goodwill at least annually for possible impairment.
 The Company completes annual testing of goodwill as of the last day of the first month of its fourth fiscal quarter each year to determine whether there is impairment.
 In addition to the annual test, the Company regularly evaluates whether events and circumstances have occurred that may indicate a potential impairment of goodwill.
-As of April 3, 2015, we had \$15.4 million of goodwill, all of which relates to the Energy Efficiency Services reporting segment and the acquisitions of Abacus and 360 Energy.
+As of July 3, 2015, the Company had \$16.9 million of goodwill, which primarily relates to its Energy Efficiency Services reporting segment and the acquisitions of Abacus and 360 Energy and also relates to its Public Finance Services reporting segment and the acquisition of Economists.com, LLC.